MoikeCheck/MoikeCheck/README.md

 # 💫 About Me:
-Recent Northcoders graduate looking for my next step into development.
+Recent Northcoders graduate enthusiastically continuing my learning and development to build on my existing knowledge and take my skills to the next level.
+Looking for the opportunity to progress further within a development role.

 ## 🌐 Socials: